LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/functions/function-input-and-output.rst

    function doNothing() {}

-This function is completely valid, if useless.
-While it doesn't have a return statement, a value is still implicitly returned by JavaScript.
+As written, this function is completely valid, but useless.
+Although the function doesn't have a ``return`` statement, JavaScript still implicitly returns a value.

 .. admonition:: Example

-   A function without a return statement returns the special value ``undefined``.
+   A function without a ``return`` statement returns the special value ``undefined``.

    .. sourcecode:: js
       :linenos: